mcg1969/mcserver/README.md

 if you let them bill your credit card automatically.
 If you don't mind investing a bit more effort, effort, and your are roughly comfortable with a Unix command line, you can get your own server up and running for only $5/month.
-This server will probably handle only 6-8 simultaneous users at the $5 level, but expanding the capacity is very easy to do if necessary (for more money, of course).
+This server will probably handle 6-8 users, but can be expanded as needed (for more money, of course).

 ### Prerequisites